openforis/sepal-doc/docs/source/setup/presentation.rst

    :align: center
    :width: 70%

-You should now see many options in the center of the screen:
+You should now see many options in the centre of the screen:

 -   **Optical mosaic**: Create a mosaic using Landsat and/or Sentinel-2 data (for guidance, see **Exercise 1.2**).
 -   **Radar mosaic**: Create a mosaic using Sentinel-1 data.